Nashville Campus | 9:30 and 11am services

 Sundays in our Kids Ministry are full of energy and fun!
 All year long, kids engage in both small and large group interactions to learn three core truths and more than 150 Bible stories.

-If you'd like to know more about Sunday mornings for kids at Rolling Hills, email our Preschool & Kids Director, Christina Smith.
+If you'd like to know more about Sunday mornings for kids at Rolling Hills, email our Interim Preschool & Kids Director, Patrick Hamilton.

 New here?
 Here's what you need to know!